-Existing regulations of RIAs do not require ex post evaluations.
+Pierre, Jon.
+B. Guy Peters and Jenny de Fine Licht.
+2018.
+"Is Auditing the New Evaluation?
+Can it be?
+Should it be?," International Journal of Public Sector Management 31:726-39.
+Peters, B. Guy and Jon Pierre.
+2019.
+"From Evaluation to Auditing and from Programs to Institutions?: Causes and Consequences of the Decline of the Program Approach."
+Governance: An International Journal of Policy, Administration, and Institutions.
+33(3), 585-597.
+Denmark Score 7 Existing regulations of RIAs do not require ex post evaluations.
 Such evaluations are part of the ongoing political process.
 Political agreements either explicitly or implicitly settle policies for some period.
 Though various events and developments may require subsequent action, which would provide a chance for citizens, media outlets and policy entrepreneurs to advocate policy reforms.
 This happens regularly in the Danish political system and very often the government or the opposition will suggest new policies.
-Sometimes expert committees will be set up to analyze the issues.
+Expert committees are often appointed to analyze the issues.
 Most significant policies are regularly debated and policy reforms are common.
 The annual budget preparation is one occasion for evaluating policies.
 The parliament's Rigsrevision (auditor general) also issues an annual report, which may lead to policy reforms.
 In some cases, an assessment is made an explicit part of a political agreement (e.g., labor market policy).
+Citation: